 Back to top

-Drexel has Articulation Agreements with a number of local and regional Community Colleges to facilitate your transition into our program.
+Drexel has relationships with a number of local and regional Community Colleges to facilitate your transition into our program.
 However, please note that this does not ensure that you will receive automatic credit for all classes you have taken at your previous university or college.
 To receive transfer credit for any architectural course, please make sure to provide us with the course syllabus and—if applicable—the individual assignment sheets of projects.
 For placements of transferring students into the appropriate studio or to receive an assessment of prior learning, the additional material has to be provided in hard copy form during a face-to-face interview.
 Please see the PDF Portfolio Review and Assessment below for more details.
 The work shown should be from the student’s prior classes, design studios, etc. and should clearly identify the student seeking to enter the program as the sole author of the work.
 Please provide all necessary information, data or artifacts in a clear and organized form during your portfolio review.